Meghan Markle’s Dad Says He’s Thinking About Going To Kensington Palace To See His Daughter Again

 Meghan Markle’s dad, Thomas Markle, has said something remarkable in a recent interview with The Sun.
 He says that he’s seriously considering flying from his home in Mexico to the U.K. to see his daughter again.
-This comes coupled with his declaration that he’ll stop giving interviews if Meghan simply speaks to him, according to Inquisitr.
+This comes coupled with his declaration that he’ll stop giving interviews if Meghan simply speaks to him, according to the Inquisitr.
 This is what Thomas said about the matter.

 “If I chose in a month, or couple of months, to go to England — I want to see my daughter.
 I’m thinking about it….
 I don’t care whether she is pissed off at me or not.”